How to Play Blindfold Chess Online: Platforms, Tips, and Drills

 Progressive online practice structure

 Online blindfold play is safe when you scale difficulty.
 The structure below takes most players from first drill to full blindfold game in three to four weeks.
+For the full weekly framework behind it, see our structured blindfold chess training regimen.

 Step 1: Blindfold puzzles